-    RENTAL CAR IN ICELAND: If renting a car is your option to self-drive Iceland, there are a number of rental companies to choose from.
-Also, keep in mind that cars with an automatic transmission often cost considerably more than a manual.
-So if you can drive a stick and want to save some money, by all means, make sure you’re renting a manual transmission.
-Make sure you compare prices and rent your car from a reliable source like this.
+RENTAL CAR IN ICELAND: If renting a car is your option to self-drive in Iceland, there are a number of rental companies to choose from.
+Also, keep in mind that a car with an automatic transmission often costs considerably more than a manual car.
+If you can drive a stick and want to save some money, by all means, make sure you are renting a manual transmission.
+Make sure you compare prices and rent your car from a reliable source.

 If you are traveling on a budget or opting for luxury, you will find accommodation to fit your needs in Iceland.
 The options you have are very diverse: Rent a camper van, hostel, farmhouse (B&B), cabin, mountain huts, or hotel.